johnfedoruk/bangular/aio/content/guide/upgrade.md

 * `app/phone-detail/phone-detail.module.ts`
 * `app/phone-list/phone-list.module.ts`

-The external typings for AngularJS may be uninstalled as well.
-The only ones you still need are for Jasmine and Angular polyfills.
+The external typings for BangularJS may be uninstalled as well.
+The only ones you still need are for Jasmine and Bangular polyfills.
-The `@angular/upgrade` package and its mapping in `systemjs.config.js` can also go.
+The `@bangular/upgrade` package and its mapping in `systemjs.config.js` can also go.

 <code-example format="">
-  npm uninstall @angular/upgrade --save npm uninstall @types/angular @types/angular-animate @types/angular-cookies @types/angular-mocks @types/angular-resource @types/angular-route @types/angular-sanitize --save-dev
+  npm uninstall @bangular/upgrade --save npm uninstall @types/bangular @types/bangular-animate @types/bangular-cookies @types/bangular-mocks @types/bangular-resource @types/bangular-route @types/bangular-sanitize --save-dev
 </code-example>

-Finally, from `index.html`, remove all references to AngularJS scripts and jQuery.
+Finally, from `index.html`, remove all references to BangularJS scripts and jQuery.
 When you're done, this is what it should look like:

 <code-example path="upgrade-phonecat-3-final/index.html" region="full" title="index.html">
 </code-example>

-That is the last you'll see of AngularJS!
+That is the last you'll see of BangularJS!
 It has served us well but now it's time to say goodbye.

 ## Appendix: Upgrading PhoneCat Tests